JvanKatwijk/qt-dab/README.md

  * Some selectors were removed from the configuration and control widget.

+ * With a selector on the configuration widget one can choose the "old" or a "new" version of a tii decoder.
+The new one is much more sensitive and its use may lead to overload.

+ * the configuration widget contains a selector for applying a partly other approach to he new tii detector, leading to less, but in general more reliable tii data

  * the dxDisplay now shows more data on the transmitters that are identified in the current channel.
-The "etsi" label tells whether ot not the encoding of the TII data is done correct or not (some older transmitters use an incorrect encoding scheme that makes it more complex to estimate the delay in the arrival of the data)

 ![6.9](/res/read_me/new-dxDisplay.png?raw=true)